Robert Macfarlane Is a River Alive?

 or call the box office on 0333 666 3366

 He’ll explain the transformative idea that rivers are not mere matter for human use, but precious living things that should be recognised as such in both imagination and law.
 He’ll take us on a mind-expanding global journey into the history, futures, people and places of this ancient, urgent concept.
-He’ll also talk about how, around the world, rivers are dying from pollution, drought and damming.
-But a powerful movement is also underway to recognise the lives and rights of rivers – and to re-animate our relationships with these vast, mysterious presences and landscapes we share.
+He’ll also talk about how, around the world, rivers are dying from pollution, drought and damming, but that a powerful movement is also underway to recognise the lives and rights of rivers – and to re-animate our relationships with these vast, mysterious presences and landscapes we share.

 In conversation with Fiona Lindsay.